runtimeverification/evm-semantics/proofs/README.md

     In particular, `%HKG_Program` is the EVM bytecode for the `Hacker Gold` token program.
 -   The program counter starts at 818 and ends at 1331, which are the start and end of the `transferFrom` function in the compiled EVM.
 -   `TRANSFER` represents the symbolic amonut to transfer, `B1` and `B2` are the starting balances of accounts 1 and 2, repsectively, and `A1` is the allowance of account 1.
--   The terms in the `<storage>` cell capture the behavior of `transferFrom` function, which means that any transfer of amount `TRANSFER` from account 1 to account 2 (with `TRANSFER` sufficiently low and various overflow conditions met) will happen as intended in the execution of the `transferFrom` code provided
+-   The terms in the `<storage>` cell capture the behavior of `transferFrom` function, which means that any transfer of amount `TRANSFER` from account 1 to account 2 (with `TRANSFER` sufficiently low and various overflow conditions met) will happen as intended in the execution of the `transferFrom` code provided.
 -   The program counter starts at 818 and ends at 1331, which are the start and end of the `transferFrom` function in the compiled EVM.
 -   The require clause states the following preconditions: